The Growing Demand for Teachers

 In 2019, BC needs over 1,500 new teachers.
 This number will increase in the future.1

 Aside from a slight drop in demand in 2020, the BC Government estimates that an increasing number of teachers will be needed each year for the next 10 years, increasing to almost 1,900 new teachers in 2028.

-Of these positions, 60% would be in Kindergarten and elementary schools, while 40% would be in secondary schools.
-Most of the positions would be replacing existing teachers.
+Of these positions, 60% will be in Kindergarten and elementary classrooms, while 40% will be in secondary schools.
+Most of the positions will be for replacing teachers who retire.

 After 2010–11, the number of graduates from BC teacher education programs fell from over 2,000 a year, to just over 1,500 a year.
-There are now fewer graduates than the estimated number of new teachers needed in the province every year.
-This, along with
+A slight recovery in 2017–18 means there are now just enough graduates to cover the estimated openings for 2019.
+Current

 job openings to restore the collective agreements’ contract language plus increased future demands means that many more graduates will be needed in future years.

 1 Ministry of Advanced Education, Skills and Training, (2018).
 2019-2028 Labour Market Outlook Occupations Job Openings for BC and Regions.